What is Accounting Equation Formula?

 The accounting equation formula can also be rearranged and represented in the following form,

-The formula for the accounting equation can be computed by using the following steps:
+The accounting equation can be calculated by using the following steps:

 Total Assets = Total Liabilities + Total Equity